Blast12345/LightOrganClient/README.md

 Non-sensitive configuration occurs in `Configuration.h`.
 The file is prefilled with values that work for my boards (and hopefully yours too), but you can update it as needed.

-Sensitive configuration such as WiFi credentials occcurs in a file that you must create: `Secrets.h` Please refer to `SecretsTemplate.h` for an example of how to implement.
+Sensitive configuration (such as WiFi credentials) shall be placed in a file that you must create called `Secrets.h`.
+Please refer to `SecretsTemplate.h` for an example of how to implement.